Japanese female lawmaker laughed at for comments on teen exploitation

 Some experts and advocates have raised concerns that, without proper protection and guardrails, the change could harm the most vulnerable young people.
 Among those are teenage girls who have been targeted by the adult film industry in Japan and coerced to appear in films, human rights advocates say.

 Previously, parents could intervene on behalf of underage girls who participated in the films or who changed their minds afterward.
-If they signed employment contracts as minors, the teens could void their contracts or their parents could do so on their behalf, and they could stop the films from being published.
+If they signed employment contracts as minors, the teens could void them or their parents could do so on their behalf, and they could stop the films from being published.

 Last month, Shiomura, an opposition lawmaker, raised the issue in the Japanese Diet and urged lawmakers to come up with a mechanism to allow 18- and 19-year-olds to void their employment contracts for adult films.
 In response, the Japanese government issued a statement saying that the “issue of coercion to appear in adult videos is considered a serious violation of human rights.”

 But that wasn’t enough for Shiomura and other advocates.
-Last week, nearly 40,000 people — including former adult film stars and sex workers — signed and submitted an online petition to the government demanding lawmakers to allow 18- and 19-year-olds to void adult-film contracts.
+Last week, nearly 40,000 people — including former adult film stars and sex workers — signed and submitted an online petition to the government demanding that lawmakers allow 18- and 19-year-olds to void adult-film contracts.

 On Monday, lawmakers debated whether current laws protecting people from coercion were adequate.
-Shiomura proposed a bill, and Kishida responded that the government will “closely monitor” it and “consider how to deal with the issue,” effectively declining to take up the bill.
+Shiomura proposed a bill, and Kishida responded that the government will “closely monitor” it and “consider how to deal with the issue,” effectively declining to take it up.
 After some back-and-forth, with Shiomura asking Kishida to “take this issue very seriously,” she conceded that the chamber would not debate the bill.

 “Hearing today’s discussions, I guess you’re holding off,” she said.